| Living on a budget and controlling your finances may seem

 The following steps will help you find more money in your

 current budget.
 Consider it a raise you give yourself.
+Step 1-The Truth.
+You admit you have no idea

 where your money is going, so now what?
 You must understand